cakekindel/egg-party/README.md

 `Event Subscriptions:`
   1. Turn `Events` on
   1. `Request URL:` use `https://{{requestUrlBase}}/api/events` (see [Using your Local API](#using-your-local-api-with-your-slack-app))
-  1. In "Subscribe to bot events", add the following event subscriptions:
+  1. `Subscribe to bot events:` add the following event subscriptions:
       * `message.channels`
       * `message.im`